-- ▶ Before calling the cycle, make sure to position the tool at the side of the cutting boundary (cutting limit) where the material will be machined - This cycle can only be executed in the FUNCTION MODE TURN machining mode. - The tool position at cycle call defines the size of the area to be machined (cycle starting point) - From the second infeed, the control reduces each further traverse cutting movement by 0.1 mm.
+- Before calling the cycle, make sure to position the tool at the side of the cutting boundary (cutting limit) where the material will be machined - This cycle can be executed only in the FUNCTION MODE TURN machining mode. - The tool position at cycle call defines the size of the area to be machined (cycle starting point) - From the second infeed, the control reduces each further traverse cutting movement by 0.1 mm.
 This reduces lateral pressure on the tool.
 If you specified an offset width Q508 for the cycle, the control reduces the cutting movement by this value.
 After pre-cutting, the remaining material is removed with a single cut.
 The control generates an error message if the lateral offset exceeds 80% of the effective cutting width (effective cutting width = cutter width 2cutting radius). - If you programmed a value for CUTLENGTH, then it will be taken into account during the roughing operation in this cycle.
 A message is displayed and the plunging depth is automatically reduced.

-- Program a positioning block to the starting position with radius compensation R0 before the cycle call. - Before programming the cycle call, make sure to program Cycle 14 CONTOUR or SEL CONTOUR to be able to define the subprograms. - If you use local QL Q parameters in a contour subprogram, you must also assign or calculate these in the contour subprogram. - Finishing the contour requires programming tool radius compensation RL or RR in the contour description.
+- Program a positioning block to the starting position with radius compensation RO before the cycle call. - Before programming the cycle call, make sure to program Cycle 14 CONTOUR or SEL CONTOUR to be able to define the subprograms. - If you use local QL Q parameters in a contour subprogram, you must also assign or calculate these in the contour subprogram. - Finishing the contour requires programming tool radius compensation RL or RR in the contour description.

+Parameter

+Q215 Machining operation (0/1/2/3)?

+Define extent of machining:

-- 0: Roughing and finishing
+0 : Roughing and finishing

-- 1: Only roughing
+1: Only roughing

-- 2: Only finishing to final dimension
+2: Only finishing to final dimension

-- 3: Only finishing to oversize
+3: Only finishing to oversize

+Input: 0, 1, 2, 3

+Q460 Set-up clearance?

+Reserved; currently no functionality

+Q478 Roughing feed rate?

-Freed rate during roughing.
+Feed rate during roughing.
 If M136 has been programmed, the value is interpreted by the control in millimeters per revolution; without M136, in millimeters per minute.

+Input: 099999.999 or FAUTO

 Q488 Feed rate for plunging (0=auto)?

 Definition of the feed rate during plunging.
-This input value is optional.
+This input value i optional.
 If it is not programmed, then the feed rate defined for turning operations applies.

+Input: 099999.999 or FAUTO

-0483 Oversize for diameter?
+Q483 Oversize for diameter?

-Diameter oversize on the defined contour.
+I Q463 Diameter oversize on the defined contour.
+This value has ar incremental effect.

+Input: 099.999

+Q484 Oversize in Z?

+Ø Q483 Oversize of the defined contour in the axial direction.
 This value has an incremental effect.

-Oversize of the defined contour in the axial direction.
-This value has an incremental effect.
+Input: 099.999

+Q484 Q505 Finishing feed rate?
 Feed rate during finishing.
 If M136 has been programmed, the value is interpreted by the control in millimeters per revolution; without M136, in millimeters per minute.

+· · · · · · · · · · · · · · · · · · · Input: 099999.999 or FAUTO

+Q479 Machining limits (0/1)?
+Activate cutting limit:

+0: No cutting limit active

+1: Cutting limit (Q480/Q482)

+Input: 0 , 1

+Q480 Value of diameter limit?

+X value for contour limit (diameter value)